pinetr2e/napkin/README.md

 # Napkin

-Python as DSL for writing Plantuml sequence diagram.
+Python as DSL for writing sequence diagram.

-The sequence diagrams are useful tool to capture the S/W design and [[www.plantuml.com][PlantUML]] is a great tool to write nice sequence diagrams using plain text.
+The sequence diagrams are useful tool to capture the S/W design and [PlantUML][www.plantuml.com] is a great tool to write nice sequence diagrams in plain text.

 However, the syntax of PlantUML is quite error prone especially when there are nested calls involved.